Service-level agreement: Best practices

-Uptime is also a common metric, often used for data services such as shared hosting, virtual private servers and dedicated servers.
-Common agreements include percentage of network uptime, power uptime, number of scheduled maintenance windows, etc.

-Many SLAs track to the ITIL specifications when applied to IT services.

 Specific examples

 Backbone Internet providers

 It is not uncommon for an internet backbone service provider (or network service provider) to explicitly state its SLA on its website.
 The U.S. Telecommunications Act of 1996 does not expressly mandate that companies have SLAs, but it does provide a framework for firms to do so in Sections 251 and 252.
-Section 252(c)(1) for example ("Duty to Negotiate") requires Incumbent local exchange carriers (ILECs) to negotiate in good faith about matters such as resale and access to rights of way.
+Section 252(c)(1) for example ("Duty to Negotiate") requires incumbent local exchange carriers (ILECs) to negotiate in good faith about matters such as resale and access to rights of way.

+New emerging technologies such as 5G bring new complexities to the network operators.
+With more stringent SLAs and customer expectations, problem resolutions must be prioritized based on impacted subscribers.

+Fixed networks

+For fixed networks subscribers, service modeling appears to be one of the most suitable ways to effectively monitor SLA's and ensure they are met.

 WSLA

 A web service level agreement (WSLA) is a standard for service level agreement compliance monitoring of web services.
 It allows authors to specify the performance metrics associated with a web service application, desired performance targets, and actions that should be performed when performance is not met.

 WSLA Language Specification, version 1.0 was published by IBM in 2001.